Celelibi/le-compte-est-bon/README.md

 This allows the main function to call the enumerating function again.
 Once with the taget value minus the difference, once with the target value plus the difference.
-That way the program prints all the expressions the closest to the actual target value.
+That way the program prints all the expressions that are the closest to the actual target value.